-Igor Sikorsky, a young man in Russia, tried unsuccessfully to build a helicopter in 1909.
+Igor Sikorsky, as a young man in Russia, tried unsuccessfully to build a helicopter in 1909.
 He went on to build fixed-wing aircraft but returned to helicopters in 1938.
-Within three years, he had developed the first practical helicopter in the United States: the VS-300.
+Within three years, he had developed the first practical helicopter in the United States: the VS-300A.

-The Chesapeake & Ohio Railway's massive Allegheny, introduced in 1941, represents the peak of steam technology.
+The Chesapeake & Ohio Railway's massive Allegheny, introduced in 1941, represents the peak of steam railroad technology.
 Among the largest and most powerful steam locomotives ever built, it weighed 1.2 million pounds with its tender and could generate 7,500 horsepower.
-Just 11 years later, though, the C&O began pulling these giants from service.
-Diesel locomotives proved more flexible and less expensive.
+Just 11 years later, C&O began pulling these giants from service.
+Diesel-electric locomotives proved more flexible and less expensive.

 It's an old auto industry cliche -- "you can't sell a young man an old man's car, but you can sell an old man a young man's car."
 It's also true.
 The sporty Mustang was a young man's -- and woman's -- car.
 The under-30 crowd loved it.
 But older people also bought them, often as a second car.
 The Mustang hit a sweet spot in the market, appealing to a wide range of buyers.